-What should you do if you suddenly get a stomachache and need to use the restroom urgently while traveling in Seoul?
-Today, I’d like to write a post about how to use public restrooms in Seoul.
-Since I live in Seoul, I haven’t often had to look for a public restroom in a hurry.
-However, when I talk to foreign friends, they mention that while using public restrooms in Seoul is convenient, the wait times can be long in crowded places, or they aren’t very clean.
-So, here’s how to use a clean restroom in Seoul comfortably without feeling self-conscious!
-Let’s get started.
+What should you do if you’re traveling in Seoul and suddenly get a stomachache and need to use the restroom urgently?
+Since I live in Seoul, I haven’t often had to scramble to find a public restroom, but when I talk to my foreign friends, they tell me that while using public restrooms in Seoul is convenient, in crowded areas, the lines can be long and the facilities aren’t always clean.
+So, I’d like to share some tips on how to find clean restrooms in Seoul that you can use comfortably without feeling self-conscious.

-If you visit major tourist areas in Seoul, you will find public restrooms.
-Unlike in other countries, they are not locked, and you don’t have to pay; anyone can use them comfortably.
+If you visit Seoul’s major tourist areas, you’ll find public restrooms.
+Unlike in some other countries, they aren’t locked, and anyone can use them for free.
 Seoul isn’t stingy when it comes to restrooms.
-However, not every place is clean.
-The fact that anyone can use them also implies that maintaining them is difficult.
-While the staff in Seoul strive to keep restrooms clean, there may be some travelers who find them dirty.
-This post includes helpful tips for finding a clean restroom of your own for those of you who need one, so please read until the end.
+However, not all of them are clean.
+The fact that they’re open to everyone also means they’re harder to maintain.
+Although the staff working in Seoul’s restrooms do their best to keep them clean, some travelers may still find them dirty.
+This guide includes some great tips for finding a clean restroom just for you, so please read on until the end.

 The Easiest Public Restrooms to Find in Seoul